schneems/docilater/README.md

 ## Setup
 Setting up Docilater is fairly easy to do.
 Simply follow the instructions below, in order, and you'll be generating documentation in no time!

+1. Clone the git repository.
-1. Install all the required dependencies.
+2. Install all the required dependencies.
 Do this as shown below:
     1. If you do not have [Bundler](bundler.io), install it using
         ```
         sudo gem install bundler